mcd4874/737-handwritten-recognition/README.txt

                                     processed into feature , as well as mapping functionality to translate between UI and filenames.

-trainClassifiers.py             - Trains the kdtree and randomforest classifiers for the "./symbolStack.csv"
+trainClassifiers.py             - Trains the kdtree and randomforest classifiers for the the valid & valid+junk datasets
-                                  Tests the accuracy of the kdtree and randomforest classifiers

                                   Contains hyperparameters for configuration of randomforest:
                                     maxTrees = maximum number of trees in the random forest